-The Forum School can accommodate up to 68 young people of both genders, between the ages of 7 and 19 years old.
+The education provision can accommodate up to 68 young people between the ages of 7 and 19 years.
 Young people may continue to reside with us beyond 18 if:

-- this reflects the requirements of a young person's Education Health and Care Plan (EHCP) - there is a plan in place for the young person, created by their social worker, that clearly demonstrates a 'moving on' process and the Registered Manager has completed a risk assessment that demonstrates that the other children in the home/school will not be at risk by living with an adult.
-The Registered Manager will ensure that numbers of young people aged 18 and over are kept below half the amount of places within a 12 month period and are included in the numbers that The Forum School is registered for in line with the "wholly or mainly" requirement.
+- this reflects the requirements of a young person's Education Health and Care Plan (EHCP) - there is a plan in place for the young person, created by their social worker, that clearly demonstrates a 'moving c.

-c.
 The type of accommodation, including sleeping accommodation.

-The living accommodation at The Forum School is arranged across 10 individual homes with either 2, 4 or 6 bedrooms, each with its own dedicated staff team.
-Two of these homes are in the nearby town of Blandford Forum.
+The living accommodation at The Forum School is arranged across 8 individual homes with either 2, 4 or 6 bedrooms, each with its own dedicated staff team.
 As we live in a rural setting, the homes are named with reference to the countryside - Okeford, Treetops, Den, Willows, Laurels, Waters End, Cottage and Hambledon.
-Stour View and Milldown View are our homes in Blandford Forum where we support young people to live in the community and develop even more independent living skills and support transition into adult life.
 Our accommodation availability ranges from 38 week to 52 week and the different homes offer different types of accommodation.
 Homes are chosen for young people according to their individual needs and in relation to compatibility with the other young people living in the home.

-Treetops - is a 4 bed flat situated on the first floor of the main building.
+Treetops - is a 3 bed flat situated on the first floor of the main building.
 All bedrooms are on one level.
+At this current time, July 2023, Treetops is currently unoccupied.

-The Cottage - is a 10 bed home consisting of six bedrooms, along with two lounges and two kitchens on two floors.
+The Cottage - is a 6 bed home consisting of six bedrooms, along with two lounges and two kitchens on two floors.
 Young people have access to their own garden area via downstairs.
 This home is separate to the main building but on the main school site.
-At this current time, March 2022, the downstairs of Cottage is currently unoccupied.
+At this current time, July 2023, the downstairs of Cottage is currently unoccupied.